rebing/graphql-laravel/Readme.md

 ### Lazy loading of types

-Lazy loading of types is enabled by default, having no drawback for small projects but benfiting usages with many types.
+Lazy loading of types is a way of improving the start up performance.

 There are however scenarios where it's not supported:
 - types using aliases
 - built-in paginations via `GraphQL::pagination()` (which triggers the former)

-In either case `lazyload_types` have to be set to `false`.
+If you use neither, you can enable it with `lazyload_types` set to `true`.

 #### Example of aliasing **not** supported by lazy loading